isomerpages/govtech-gobusiness/_safemanagement/sector-specific-requirements.md

 #### **Funeral Events**

-Enterprises in the Funeral Sector are to comply to measures stipulated in the National Environment Agency <a href = "https://www.nea.gov.sg/our-services/public-cleanliness/environmental-cleaning-guidelines/safe-management-measures/frequently-asked-questions" target="_blank">website</a>
+Enterprises in the Funeral Sector are to comply to measures stipulated in <a href="https://covid.gobusiness.gov.sg/guides/SMM_FuneralServices.pdf" target="_blank">document</a> [last updated on 21 Apr 21].

 #### **F&B & Retail**